Tyler Perry Picks Up The Grocery Bill For Thousands Of Seniors At 73 Different Supermarkets

 “She asked me ‘Do you know who Tyler Perry is?’
 ‘Yeah, I know who he is,’ I said.
 ‘Well,’ she said, ‘he just paid for your groceries as his random act of kindness.’
 ‘Really?’
 I said as my eyes teared up, thanking her as she handed me my receipt.
 Thank you Tyler Perry!”

 Perry is one of many generous celebrities to lend a helping hand in a time of great need.
-As The Inquisitr previously reported, Taylor Swift sent money to one of her fans who was out of work due to the coronavirus so that she would not lose her apartment.
+As The Inquisitr previously reported, Taylor Swift sent money to a fan who was out of work due to the coronavirus, ensuring that she would not lose her apartment.